M.Sc., Rural Planning & Development (University of Guelph, 1998)

 Adventure Guiding Certificate

-For over 40 years, West Coast Expeditions have been marine ecology tour leaders in British Columbia, creating and delivering unmatched diverse west coast experiences, including over 25 years with guided sea kayaking adventures.
+For over 50 years, West Coast Expeditions have been marine ecology tour leaders in British Columbia, creating and delivering unmatched diverse west coast experiences, including over 30 years with guided sea kayaking adventures and cultural experiences.

 David has been a volunteer Director with the WTABC, working to to ensure a sustainable future for BC's wilderness tourism industry through leadership, advocacy and stewardship.